+The radio images are analyzed to detect the presence of streaks resulting from unintended emissions from Low-Earth Orbit satellites within the field of view.
+Detected streaks are then compared to standard public satellites ephemerides databases.
+This cross-referencing helps confirm whether the detected signals correspond to known satellites or if they might represent unknown or transient phenomena.
+The three streaks on the left-hand side of Fig. 5 have returned positive matches with known satellites ephemerides, as shown on the right-hand side in Fig. 5 which overlaps the identified satellite ephemerides to the original all-sky image.
+No satellite systems have frequency allocations in the 59-64 MHz band, so the origin of these signals must certainly be unintended emissions.

+{Further work will consist in quantifying the flux density of these satellite emissions, both in the 59-64 MHz band as well as in the 73-74.6 MHz RAS band.
+We will also produce statistics describing the occurrence of these events in the OVRO-LWA data collection.}

-dendede6 Summary
+6 Summary

 This report discusses the potential effects of UEMR from non-GSO satellite systems on RAS frequency bands.
 It is shown through simulations of several example systems that the number of satellites in a non-GSO system has a strong influence on the maximum level of UEMR that a single satellite can produce to still comply with the protection criteria for RAS as defined in Recommendation ITU-R RA.769 and data loss as defined in Recommendation ITU-R RA.1513.